top of page

 • Cats with cb/cs genotype will display Mink colorpoint restriction, an intermediate color between Siamese and Burmese.

 When certificates of registration were transferred from Ann Baker's IRCA Registry to the TICA Registry, all Ragdolls were reregistered as Ragdolls in one grouping, and not as individuals.
 Many Solid and Mink Ragdolls were actually registered as Pointed Ragdolls when they were transferred from IRCA to TICA, instead of being specifically registered as a Solid Ragdoll or a Mink Ragdoll.
 This was most prevalent in the case of the Solid Ragdolls.
 An examination of IRCA pedigrees transferred to TICA will reveal the very beginning lines of Solid Ragdolls, Mink Ragdolls, Lynx Ragdolls, Smoke and Silver Ragdolls, and yes, even Tortie and Torbie Ragdolls.
-Indisputable evidence is available on www.ragdolldnaregistry.org, in black and white, that all Ragdolls were created by Ann Baker.
-It was her every intention to include all of the following; Lynx, Red Factor, Chocolate, Lilac, Mink, Solid, and Pointed.
-There was not a point in time where she did want any of them to be excluded from her lines--she, herself, registered these mink and solid cats as Ragdolls.
+It was Baker's intention to include all of the following; Lynx, Red Factor, Chocolate, Lilac, Mink, Solid, and Pointed.
+Baker, herself, registered these mink and solid cats as RAGDOLLS.
+Every mink and sepia Ragdoll traces back to Anne Baker's IRCA registered mink male, Mike McDonald (who may also be found in a tremedous amount of Blue Eyed Pointed Ragdoll lineage), perhaps even further based upon genetics alone.
+Solid Ragdolls can be traced back to St. Patrick and possibly, Raggedy Ann Gueber.

 TICA Membership Form